sjcodebook/Dice-game/README.md

 ---

-## Throws random dice numbers and determine the winner
+## Throws random dice numbers and determines the winner

 ---